It doesn’t matter what skill you’re trying to improve; if you want to get better, you have to practice.

-A review paper showed that experienced people tend to benefit more from mentally-practicing their skills, in comparison with novices, and that this effect is more notable when it comes to practicing physical tasks.
-The researchers suggest that this occurs because novices are often not familiar enough with the task that they want to practice in order to construct an accurate mental representation of it, an idea supported in other papers on the topic.
+A review paper on the topic showed that in comparison with novices, experienced people tend to benefit more from mentally-practicing their skills, and this effect is more notable when it comes to practicing physical tasks.
+The researchers who conducted the study suggest that this occurs because novices are often not familiar enough with the task that they want to practice in order to construct an accurate mental representation of it, an idea supported by other research on the topic.

-This doesn’t mean that you shouldn’t try using mental practice as a beginner, but it does mean that you should be wary and make sure that you’re familiar enough with the skill you’re visualizing in order to practice it effectively.
-Most importantly, make sure that you’re going through the correct motions in your head, in order to avoid instilling bad habits, just as you would with physical practice.
+This doesn’t mean that you shouldn’t try using visualization techniques as a beginner, but it does mean that you should be wary and make sure that you’re familiar enough with the skill that you want to practice in order to visualize it properly.
+Most importantly, make sure that you’re going through the correct motions in your head, in order to avoid instilling bad habits, just as you would with regular, physical practice.

 In addition, if you’re a beginner and you find that mental practice isn’t helping you, this could be the reason why.
-If you suspect that this is the issue, consider waiting with mental practice for a while, and coming back to it when you’re more experienced.
+If you suspect that this is the issue, consider waiting with mental-practice techniques for a while, and coming back to them when you’re a bit more experienced.

 Summary and conclusions

-- Mental practice, or going through the motions of a certain action in your head, can help you improve in various skills.
+- Mental practice, or the act of visualizing and going through the motions of a certain action in your head, can help you improve your proficiency in various skills.

 - This method is currently used by professionals in a wide range of fields: from musicians to surgeons, to sports players, and more.

-- Mental practice works because the brain treats actions that you visualize similarly to actions that you fully perform, though there, of course, are some neurological differences between the two.
+- Mental practice works because the brain treats actions that you visualize similarly to actions that you perform physically, though there, of course, are some neurological differences between the two.

 - You can use mental practice to complement your main training, or as a substitute when you can’t perform the full movements (for example, if you are injured).

-- In general, the more experienced you are, the more you will benefit from using this technique, as novices sometimes struggle to mentally-practice actions that they are not familiar enough with.
+- In general, the more experienced you are, the more you will benefit from using this technique, as novices sometimes struggle to visualize actions that they are not familiar enough with.